yugabyte/yugabyte-db/docs/content/latest/explore/docker/linear-scalability.md

 ![Read and write IOPS with 3 nodes](/images/ce/linear-scalability-3-nodes-docker.png)

-## 4. Add node and observe linear scale out
+## 4. Add node and observe linear scale-out

 Add a node to the universe.